WWE Clash of Champions lineup: The updated lineup, every title will be defended - Pro Wrestling Dot Net

 -Bayley vs. Nikki Cross for the Smackdown Women’s Championship.

-Powell’s POV: WWE announced the WWE Women’s Tag Title match on Monday.
+Powell’s POV: WWE announced that the WWE Championship match will be an Ambulance Match, as WWE continues its recent obsession with ambulances.
 All signs point to Jeff Hardy vs. AJ Styles vs. Sami Zayn in a Triple Threat for the Intercontinental Championship, but nothing is official as of this update.

 The new edition of the Pro Wrestling Boom Podcast with Jason Powell features referee Rob Page discussing the difficulty of reffing tag matches in the modern era, making three counts if a wrestler's shoulders are down even if it wasn't the planned finish, the growth of F1rst Wrestling, and more...